VitroINK 3D – Bioink

-VitroINK™ 3D is a ready-to-use tunable bioink for 3D bioprinting.
+VitroINK® 3D is a ready-to-use, xeno-free (animal origin-free) bioink for 3D bioprinting.
 The pure hydrogel matrix structure is good for cell spheroid formation and supports the growth of cells requiring low cell-matrix interactions.

 VitroINK is a family of the ready-to-use, xeno-free tunable bioink system that requires no UV, no temperature/pH curing, or chemical cross-linking.
 The system is ready-to-use at room temperature, neutral in pH, transparent, and has excellent visibility after printing and cell culture.
 Due to the unique shear-thinning and rapid recovery mechanical property, VitroINK can maintain the printed structure without UV or other special curing methods.
 Adding cell culture medium after printing can further stabilize the printed structure and support cell growth.
 Cells can be pre-mix with VitroINK using our VitroINK Mixing Kit for mixing ratios at 3:1 or 10:1.
 Different versions of VItroINK may incorporate multiple biological functional ligands to promote cell attachment, cell-matrix interactions, cell proliferation, motility/migration and differentiation for many different applications.